shamy1st/clean-code/README.md

 # Clean Code
 **Clean Code** is a code that any developer can read and change easily.

 **Martin Fowler** "Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand."

 ### Why?
 * **Maintainable Codebase**: clean code can help develop software that is easy to change and maintain.
 * **Easier Troubleshooting**: clean code is easier to troubleshoot for problems.
-* **Faster Onboarding**: a quicker onboarding to keep productivity high.
+* **Faster Onboarding**: a quicker onboarding for newcomers to keep productivity high.

 ### Characteristics
 * **Focused**: code should be written to solve a specific problem.